-Keep it simple, we’re not going to die
+Meal planning tips made simple, we’re not going to die

 For my family, simply writing out the source of protein and one side dish does the trick.
 With that said, every Sunday I grab my piece of paper and write out the week’s meal plan, and if it’s like last week, so be it.
 No one is going to die.

 When I plan I only plan dinner; breakfast and lunch are ‘whatever meals’ in my head.
 As long as I have healthy choices for the kiddos, I’m good.
-In fact, I gave my son a guide for making his own lunch.
-His lunch needs to include a source of protein, a veggie, and some fruit…then he picks what he eats!
-Our kids have to learn how to meal plan and prep too!

 As I said earlier, for dinner, I only pick a protein and maybe a side dish, then I fill in the gaps with what I have laying around.
 For instance, tonight, we’re having brats and green beans.
 I’ll probably fill in the gaps with either noodles or plain potato chips.
 Tomorrow we’re having salmon and baked potatoes, and I’ll probably throw in blueberries.
 The next day it’s grilled chicken and roasted butternut squash, and I’ll probably add some strawberries.
 Simple, easy, and good for our bodies.

 Grocery shopping made super simple